-Published annually, the Drug Court Review’s goal is to keep the Drug Court practitioner abreast of important new developments in the Drug Court field.
-Drug Courts (and other treatment courts) demand a great deal of time and energy of the practitioner, allowing little opportunity to read lengthy evaluations or keep up with important research in the field.
+Published annually, the Drug Court Review’s goal is to keep the treatment court practitioner abreast of important new developments in the treatment court field.
+Treatment courts demand a great deal of time and energy of the practitioner, allowing little opportunity to read lengthy evaluations or keep up with the latest research.
 Yet, the ability to marshal scientific and research information and “argue the facts” can be critical to a program’s success and ultimate survival.

-The Drug Court Review builds a bridge between law, science, and clinical communities, providing a common tool to all.
-Scientific jargon and legalese are interpreted for the practitioner in common language.
-Although the Drug Court Review’s emphasis is on scholarship and scientific research, it also provides commentary from experts in the Drug Court and related fields on important issues to Drug Court practitioners.
-Each volume of the Drug Court Review focuses on a specific theme central to the field and features the results of research conducted by both scholars and practitioners.
+The Drug Court Review is a peer-reviewed, open-access journal that builds a bridge between law, science, and clinical communities, providing a resource that is accessible and of interest to all.
+Although the Drug Court Review emphasizes scholarship and scientific research, it also provides commentary from experts in the treatment court and related fields that treatment court practitioners can apply to their everyday work.
+Each volume of the Drug Court Review focuses on a theme central to the field and features the results of research conducted by both scholars and practitioners.

 The Drug Court Review invites submission of manuscripts focusing on topics relevant to the treatment court field.
 These may be in the form of full-length original research articles or brief reports, scholarly reviews, or case studies.
 In addition to thematic articles as described in the Call for Submissions, editors will consider submissions related to other treatment court-relevant topics, such as drug testing, case management, cost analysis, program evaluation, legal issues, application of incentives and sanctions, assessment, treatment strategies, etc.